MobilityData/gbfs/gbfs.md

 Historical data, including station details and ride data is to be provided by a more compact specification designed specifically for such archival purposes.
 The data in the specification contained in this document is intended for consumption by clients intending to provide real-time (or semi-real-time) transit advice and is designed as such.

+## Versioning
+The version of the GBFS documentation in which a feed is encoded is declared in all file headers.
+See [Output Format][#Output Format].
+GBFS

+GBFS Best Practice defines that:
+* *GBFS producers* should provide an endpoint that conforms to the current long term support (LTS) branch and the latest release branch (within 3 months of release).
+See [specification versioning](README.md#Specification_Versioning)
+* *GBFS consumers* should, at a minumum, consume the current LTS branch.
+It highly recommended that GBFS consumers support later releases.

+Default GBFS feed URLs, e.g. `https://www.example.com/data/gbfs.json` or `https://www.example.com/data/fr/system_information.json` should direct consumers to the feed encoded according to the current LTS documentation branch.

 ## Files
 This specification defines the following files along with their associated content:

 File Name                   | Required                |       Defines
 --------------------------- | ----------------------- | ----------
 gbfs.json                   | Optional                | Auto-discovery file that links to all of the other files published by the system.
-This file is optional, but highly recommended. system_information.json     | Yes                     | Describes the system including System operator, System location, year implemented, URLs, contact info, time zone station_information.json    | Conditionally required  | Mostly static list of all stations, their capacities and locations.
+This file is optional, but highly recommended. gbfs_versions.json          | Optional                | Lists all  feed endpoints published according to versions of the GBFS documentation. system_information.json     | Yes                     | Describes the system including System operator, System location, year implemented, URLs, contact info, time zone station_information.json    | Conditionally required  | Mostly static list of all stations, their capacities and locations.
 Required of systems utilizing docks. station_status.json         | Conditionally required  | Number of available bikes and docks at each station and station availability.
 Required of systems utilizing docks.